amphyvi/stringme-linux/README.md

 That's it!
 After you've set it up the first time, just **redo step #3** to get the text (and album art, if using `-art`) to show up in OBS again anytime you want it to be there.

 As long as the script is running, it's updating the file(s) for you.
 It'll check once per second to see if the track info has changed, and if so, the file(s) - and the info on screen in OBS - will update accordingly.

+Some tips on using `-art`:
+- **The .jpg image is deleted** alongside track info being cleared (pausing playback or exiting script), so have audio playing when setting things up in OBS/etc.
+- For the image source, OBS (and, presumably, other streaming apps) will automatically re-recognize the .jpg file when it's put back in the same spot with the same name, so you just need to set it up the first time.
+You can then re-add the same image source anytime you want, whether in the same scene or other scenes.
+- The album art itself can change size.
+So, I highly recommend right-clicking the image source, then going to Transform > Edit Transform...
+From there, set a *bounding box* size, and set it to stretch to the bounding box.
+You can then hold Shift and drag a corner to resize 1:1 and the image inside will always fill whatever size you specify.

 ## Known compatible desktop environments (DEs)
 - **KDE Plasma 6.x**